Douglas-James/MainAlgos/Algorithms/section-1/readme.md

 ### `example.js`

 This file contains a basic example of an algorithm with a linear time complexity, O(n).
 It demonstrates how the execution time increases linearly with the input size.
+The code iterates through an array and performs a constant-time operation on each element.

 ### `example_a.js`

 In this file, we explore an algorithm with a quadratic time complexity, O(n^2).
 It shows how nested loops can significantly impact the performance of our code, especially with larger input sizes.
+The code includes a double loop that iterates over an array, resulting in a number of operations proportional to the square of the input size.

 ### `example_b.js`

 This file presents an algorithm with logarithmic time complexity, O(log n).
 It highlights the efficiency of algorithms that reduce the problem size with each iteration, such as binary search.
+The code demonstrates a binary search algorithm that repeatedly divides the search interval in half, significantly reducing the number of comparisons needed.

 ## Conclusion